-Largely influenced by the 90s and the easy-going athleisure lifestyle, big logo sweatshirts are the easiest to wear and match almost everything in your wardrobe.
+Largely influenced by the 90s and the easy-going athleisure lifestyle, big logo jumpers are the easiest to wear and match almost everything in your wardrobe.

 It’s hardy, it’s tough, it’s the manliest jumper you could possibly wear.
-A Fisherman’s knit jumper is bound to keep you toasty warm through the coldest of days, you could literally wear it to sea.
-That kind of their whole deal.
+A cable knit jumper is bound to keep you toasty warm through the coldest of days, you could literally wear it to sea.
+That’s kind of their whole deal.

-Wear a fishermen’s knit jumper in one block colour as a nod to tradition.
-Match with black jeans and matching chukka boots for a warm but sophisticated winter look, add a flap cap if you’re really going for that country vibe.
+Wear a cable knit jumper in one block colour as a nod to tradition.
+Match with black jeans and chunky chukka boots for a warm but sophisticated winter look, add a flap cap if you’re really going for that country vibe.